[1] "character"

 * Character: strings or individual characters, quoted * Numeric: any real number(s) * Integer: any integer(s)/whole numbers * Factor: categorical/qualitative variables * Logical: variables composed of TRUE or FALSE * Date/POSIXct: represents calendar dates and times

-We have already covered character
+We have already covered character and numeric types.

 class(c("tree", "cloud", "stars_&_sky"))